22 Most Beautiful Lakes in Quebec

 16. Lake Abitibi

-Lake Abitibi is actually two lakes, joined by narrows.
-Its southern shores blend with the Abitibi River.
-The lake's lush green vegetation and wildlife make it a true oasis in the heart of Quebec.
-It has many islands, which are home to various bird species like the bald eagle, great blue heron, osprey, and double-crested cormorant.
+Lake Abitibi is actually two lakes, joined by a short channel.
+On the Ontario side, there is Lake Abitibi Islands Provincial Park.
+The park has many islands, which are home to various bird species like the bald eagle, great blue heron, osprey, and double-crested cormorant.

 17. Pipmuacan Reservoir

-The lake is home to diverse aquatic life.
-The nearby forests offer seasonal mushroom picking.
-You can have a special lunch on the shore, prepared from what you catch.
+The lake is home to diverse aquatic life and the area is popular for fishing and hiking.
+You can stay in remote fishing lodges and have a special lunch on the shore, prepared from what you catch.

 18. Lake Tremblant

 Lake Tremblant is a long and narrow lake that sits between mountain ridges.
 It is right at the foot of Mont Tremblant.
-The lake offers many beautiful bays and beaches, each giving a different view of the grand mountain.
+You can go swimming at Lake Tremblant Beach Park.
+There are also opportunities to go boating on the lake.

 While the northern side is private, the southern side is developed as a recreational area for tourists.
 Lake Tremblant is a picture-perfect location for canoeing.
 It is surrounded by mountains and lush greenery, with valleys of deciduous forests on one side, and the dense Canadian boreals on the other.